IgorGerasimow/IgorGerasimow/README.md

-Knowlage and usage of 12-factor app pattrns, Cloud native, event-based architecture and syntetic monitoring
+Deep knowledge and usage of 12-factor app pattrns, Cloud native, event-based architecture and syntetic monitoring